Gameday inactives, injuries and weather: Week 5

 atlanta

+Inactives: DT Deadrin Senat, S Jaylinn Hawkins, OT John Wetzel, CB Jordan Miller, WR Julio Jones and RB Qadree Ollison

-Lineup notes: WR Julio Jones (hamstring) did not practice all week and is questionable for Week 5.
-He is not expected to play.
+Lineup notes: WR Julio Jones (hamstring) did not practice all week and has been declared inactive for Week 5.
 WR Calvin Ridley (thigh, knee) was limited all week but is fit to play.

 Las Vegas at Kansas City (1:00 p.m.
 EDT)